Polypants/threejs_tutorial/README.md

 ## Setting up Shadows

-To render shadows we need to tell the renderer that shadows will be rendered.
+To render shadows, we first need to tell the renderer that shadows will be rendered.

 ```
 renderer.shadowMap.enabled = true;